Guest: Jon Stewart

 MADDOW: Well, no, I think what happens is I think the media, having been derided for so long as being liberal and biased and being very afraid of that charge—

-STEWART: -- network executives work on courage is—I think what they did is they went, why is FOX News kicking our asses?
+STEWART: Yes, I think that the idea that network executives work on courage—I think what they did is they went, why is FOX News kicking our asses?
 We need to fight this with a similar or sensational—you know, this is an arms race.

 MADDOW: But, you know, it‘s not—I mean, being here and talk—having those conversations—that never happens.
 What happens is, look, Keith‘s making money.
 How can we do more of that?
 I mean, that‘s more of the conversation then—

 MADDOW: But, no, you said that FOX is beating us.
 How can we be more like FOX?

 STEWART: Well, no, no. How do we—Keith is making money.
 And it seems like the—I don‘t think you can separate the atmosphere of FOX and think that network executives don‘t look at—nothing succeeds like excess or whatever.
 Nothing exceeds like excess.

 You know, if that was a measured network and a measured tone, I don‘t think you would see people raising the bar on graphics and all those other things.
 People are fighting—the problem with 24-hour news cycle is it‘s built for a very particular thing, 9/11.
 Other than that, there really isn‘t 24 hours of stuff to talk about in the same way.